Yahoo! Inc. (2017–present): Under Verizon (2017–2021)

-In August 2019, Verizon sold Tumblr to Automattic, the owner of WordPress.com, for an undisclosed amount which was reportedly less than $3 million.
+On January 8, 2019, Oath was renamed Verizon Media.
+In August 2019, Verizon sold Tumblr to Automattic, the owner of WordPress.com, for an undisclosed amount that was reportedly less than $3 million.
 In November 2020, Verizon sold HuffPost to BuzzFeed. in an all-stock deal, remaining minority shareholder in Buzzfeed.

-As Yahoo (2021–present)
+As Yahoo!
+(2021–present)

-On May 3, 2021, Verizon announced that the Verizon Media would be acquired by Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo following the closure of the deal, with Verizon retaining a minor 10% stake in the new group.
-The acquisition was completed on September 1, 2021, with the company now known as Yahoo.
+On May 3, 2021, Verizon announced that the Verizon Media would be acquired by Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo! following the closure of the deal, with Verizon retaining a minor 10% stake in the new group.
+The acquisition was completed on September 1, 2021, with the company now known as Yahoo!

-On September 10, 2021, Jim Lanzone, who had most recently served as CEO of Tinder, was named CEO of Yahoo, succeeding Gowrappan.
+On September 10, 2021, Jim Lanzone, who had been CEO of Tinder, was named CEO of Yahoo!, succeeding Gowrappan.

+In August 2025, Yahoo!
+Inc was one of three companies (alongside Perplexity and OpenAI) that are in talks to buy the Google Chrome web browser, possibly to boost Yahoo!
+Search's market share.
+This was partially backed by Apollo's private equity stake.
+The deal was purportedly called off following the conclusion of Google's antitrust case.

+Chief Executive Officers

+Three chief executives have led the Yahoo! companies since 2017.
+They are: